KDAB/hotspot/README.md

                            libraries.
   --appPath <path>         Path to folder containing the application executable
                            and libraries.
+  --sourcePaths <paths>    Colon separated list of extra paths to the source
+                           code.
   --arch <path>            Architecture to use for unwinding.
   --exportTo <path>        Path to .perfparser output file to which the input
                            data should be exported.
 A single input file has to